jg-rp/micro-liquid/README.md

 ## Other notable behavior

 - We use Python truthiness, not Liquid or Ruby truthiness.
-- Any `Iterable` is can be looped over with the `{% for %}` tag.
+- Any `Iterable` can be looped over with the `{% for %}` tag.
 Non-iterable objects are silently ignored.
 - Looping over dictionaries (or any Mapping) iterates key/value pairs.

 ## Undefined variables